Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 You can check the version of some of these pods by clicking "DEBUG INFO" at the very bottom of each page.
 There, the commit id and commit date is noted.

-***How do I get past the login page when I don't have an account yet?***
+***How do I get past the sign in page to create a new account?***

 To create a new account, go to http://yourdiasporainstance.com/users/sign_up (replacing *yourdiasporainstance.com* with the the host name of your pod).

 ***What is a pod?***